omerba-nanosek/jenkinsfiles/README.md

 # This is a Jenkinsfiles repo!
-# Please check out the other branches.
+# Please check out the other branches to view the Jenkinsfiles.